aayla-secura/mixnmatchttp/README.md

 Implements username:password authentication via form or JSON `POST` request.
 Has configurable file paths/endpoints for which authentication is required.

+This class is meant as a simple example of storing users and sessions in memory.
+It's recommended you implement your own class that inherits BaseAuthCookieHTTPRequestHandler and that defines the relevant methods to save, retrieve and update users and sessions.

 If no file containing username:password is set (as a `_userfile` class attribute), it implements dummy authentication (all logins succeed).

   * `GET|POST /login`: Issues a `SESSION` cookie if username and password is valid